turbot/guardrails-samples/policy_packs/aws/ec2/enforce_imdsv2_for_instances/README.md

 ### Apply Policy Pack

 Log into your Guardrails workspace and [attach the policy pack to a resource](https://turbot.com/guardrails/docs/guides/working-with-folders/smart#attach-a-smart-folder-to-a-resource).

+If this policy pack is attached to a Guardrails folder, its policies will be applied to all accounts and resources in that folder.
+The policy pack can also be attached to multiple resources.

+For more information, please see [Policy Packs](https://turbot.com/guardrails/docs/concepts/resources/smart-folders).

 ### Enable Enforcement